-We have worked hard to secure regional, state and federal grants to improve roads; but, without a new funding source, our roads and drains will continue to deteriorate.
+We have worked hard to secure Additionally, a sales tax increase regional, state and federal grants to improve roads; but, without a new funding source, our roads and drains will continue to deteriorate.
 The City Council has adopted a 10-year road and drain repair plan, which would be funded, in part, by a small sales tax increase.
 I strongly encourage our residents to support this effort by voting yes on Measure L this November.